Laykel/nfc-rf-fingerprinting/README.md

 - `data` contains decoding tests as well as the `dataset` folder, which contains the data captured for the project (stored using [Git LFS](https://git-lfs.github.com/)).
 See [the dataset readme](data/dataset/README.md).
 - `gnuradio` contains the different GRC flowgraphs used in the project.
+- `nfc_rfml` contains the final programs used to acquire and pre-process the signals, train the model, test it, and _deploy it?_ .
 - `notebooks` contains the notebooks used during the analysis and prototyping phase of the project.
 - `report` contains the LaTeX sources and the compiled pdf of the report.
 It also contains the bibliography and figures used in it.
-- `nfc_rfml` contains the final programs used to acquire and pre-process the signals, train the model, test it, and _deploy it?_ .

 ## How to run

 ### The notebooks

 ```
-# Clone the repo (warning, also downloads the datasets)
+# Clone the repo
+# TODO see if this also downloads the datasets (depends on git lfs)
 git clone https://github.com/Laykel/nfc-rf-fingerprinting.git

 # Install dependencies (after creating a virtual env as you usually do)